How to install the Profitwell snippet using Google Tag Manager with two containers

 Overview

-For this installation path, we expect you to have two different GTM containers, one for your marketing site, and another one for your web-app site.
+For this installation path, we expect you to have two different Google Tag Manager containers: one for your marketing site, and another one for your web-app site.

 • Marketing sites: users can't sign in to these sites, e.g. landing pages, marketing sites, promotional pages.